You Don’t Have to Enjoy Getting Caught in the Rain to Raise a Glass on Piña Colada Day

 - 2 tbsp sugar, optional

-- Using a sharp chef’s knife, chop the pineapple into chunks (learn the easiest way to chop a pineapple).
+- Chop pineapple into chunks (learn the easiest way to chop a pineapple).

-- Add the pineapple chunks to a food processor or blender with water and sugar.
+- Add pineapple, water, and sugar to a food processor or blender and blend until smooth.

 Making Your Own Pina Colada